YoungSnoww/YoungSnoww/README.md

 # YungSnoww

-🎓 Student at Epitech - Obtained a Master of Science in Artificial Intellige with a Distinction at the University of Kent.
+🎓 Student at Epitech - Obtained a Master of Science in Artificial Intelligence with a Distinction at the University of Kent.

 A dude who loves coding.
 G59 🤍🖤